gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 ### Here is a summary:

 - Simple Content Authoring Environment
-- Designed for CMS-Free Websites
+- designed for CMS-Free Websites
 - Web-based Interface for Managing Content Directly on GitHub
 - Advanced Support for Markdown Content - Including Syntax Highlighting & Formatting Toolbar